 Hi!
-I’m Rebecca Reck.
+I’m Rebecca.
 Most friends call me “Bex”.

-I’m a self-taught, mixed media artist living in a small town called Saltillo… no, not Mexico… Pennsylvania!
-We have a gas station, a post office, and a cemetery.
+I’m a self-taught artist living in a small town in Pennsylvania called Saltillo.
+We have a gas station, a post office, & a cemetery.
 Not even a traffic light.
-A big difference from my younger years, growing up in Baltimore, MD but I’m grateful my journey has lead me here.
-After all, it’s here that I met my husband and we started our family: two handsome sons, who are the most delightful and hilarious weirdos around.
-They are my finest masterpieces!
-We have 2 dogs, and a whole lotta ducks!
-I create from home, which is a big, old, brick place that used to function as “LaPalace Hotel” back in the 1800’s.
+A big difference from my younger years, growing up in Baltimore, MD but I’m grateful my journey has led me here.

-I teach my public classes in acrylics and use them most often in my work, but I also have a strong love of watercolor, ink, pencil and charcoal.
+I teach my public classes in acrylics & use them most often in my work, but also have a strong love of oils & watercolor.
 My favorite subjects are people.
-Sometimes I create realistic portraits, but mostly enjoy a more whimsical style with exaggerated features and vibrant colors.
-Being the extremely introverted person that I am, maybe this was initially a way for me to make friends?
-Literally make them.
-They’re visually pleasing and never require awkward conversation.
+Sometimes I create realistic portraits, but mostly enjoy a more whimsical style with exaggerated features & vibrant colors.

 My creative journey…